-Something as necessary as measuring the impacts of a change In our database platform, whether by a version upgrade, or changes in parameterization or changes in architecture, it suppose an important task for the database and development teams.
-Minimizing risks, anticipating problems, measuring impact, and of course, reducing the timing of this assessment are the object of this tool. *
+Measure the impact of changes In our Oracle platform, whether due to an upgrade, hardware changes, parameterization or data model, it is an important task for the database and development teams.
+Minimizing risks, anticipating problems and of course, reducing the times of this evaluation are the object of this tool. *

-Our purpose is to test, measure and compare, the behavior of a set of Queries (work) in a given environment, and the Behavior of the same work in another possible environment or future.
+Our purpose is test, measure and compare , the behavior of a set of queries (Work) in a given environment, and its behavior Work in another possible or future environment.

 Our tool will collect the current system data, its statistics, times and photos necessary to compare the before and after.
 It will measure in the final environment proposed the behavior of the Querys, showing execution plans and times.
 This will avoid surprises in the production pass, allowing in a quickly and agilely way to identify problems, to solve them and to anticipate improvements or degradations in the service.